-- Pipeline data path designed to maximize speed (~166 MHz). - 44-bit interface/data bus delivers an instruction in one clock cycle. - 32-bit Tx/Rx CSIX buses used to minimize added pin requirements. - Ability to transmit and receive at the same time. - CSIX receive side clocked relative to the transmit side ensuring an appropriate data rate. - In addition to horizontal parity, by including vertical parity allows the appropriate corrections during erroneous transmission without additional clock cycles. - The reference design is optimized for Virtex-II devices.
-The architecture is not specific allowing code portability to other Virtex FPGA devices. - · Linearly expandable for 64-bit, 96-bit, and 128-bit bus width
+- Pipeline data path designed to maximize speed (Virtex-II device at ~166 MHz or Virtex-II Pro device at ~180 MHz). - 44-bit interface/data bus delivers an instruction in one clock cycle. - 32-bit Tx/Rx CSIX buses used to minimize added pin requirements. - Ability to transmit and receive at the same time. - CSIX receive side clocked relative to the transmit side ensuring an appropriate data rate. - In addition to horizontal parity, by including vertical parity allows the appropriate corrections during erroneous transmission without additional clock cycles. - The reference design is optimized for Virtex-II devices.
+The architecture is not specific allowing code portability to other Virtex FPGA devices. - Expandable for 64-bit, 96-bit, and 128-bit bus width